lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 ruby app.rb
 ```

+To launch only employee tests, use `rspec -t employee`

 Done?
 Good!
 Time to `commit` and `push`.

 Optional: Their password would be stored in clear in the CSV / display in clear, is that a good idea?
 What could we do?